allenai/HyBayes/README.md

 # Bayesian Hypothesis Assessment
 A Bayesian hypothesis assessment framework, tailored to comparing pairs of experiments.
-This package is preliminary implementation statistical analyses described in [PAPER LINK](?).
+This package is preliminary implementation statistical analyses described in [this paper](#citation).
 This can also be seen as a complimentary to
 [testSignificanceNLP](https://github.com/rtmdrr/testSignificanceNLP) package which contains popular Frequentist tests.

 We focus on the setup where the performances of two algorithms, applied on a certain dataset, are provided based on an evaluation measure.
 The comparison is done by studying the posterior probabilities (rather than binary commonly-used binary decisions in other tests.)

-For further discussion of the approaches implemented here (and their comparison to other techniques), refer to [PAPER LINK](?).
+For further discussion of the approaches implemented here (and their comparison to other techniques), refer to [the paper](#citation) or the extended [manual](docs/MANUAL.md).

 ## Getting started